 C Text region classification

-As MSER produces a large amount of non-text regions, which need to be eliminated before further recognition , however text region classification .
-Formerly, most articles use classifiers to classify out text regions based on several text region features.
+To eliminate text regions before further recognition , simple filtering is not enough.
+Many MSER based papers do region classification, to classify out non-text regions based on several text region features.
+The classifier can also merge the regions into words and lines by the way.

+D Character recognition feedback

-In this paper, motivated by [] which said recognition results should provide valuable feedback for text detection, we involve a character recognition algorithm whose output will become the evidence for text region filter.
+In this paper, motivated by [] which said recognition results should provide valuable feedback for text detection, we involve a character region recognition algorithm whose output will become the evidence for the region as a text-region.

 Our character recognition algorithm uses a CNN classifier to classify the character regions.
-First

-MSER

-Our algorithm can be organized as the flow-chat in figure 2.

 4 Experiment Results

-To evaluate our text detection algorithm, we
+To evaluate our text detection algorithm,

-Our algorithm is both test on the ICDAR 2003 and ICDAR 2011 Dataset.
+our algorithm is both test on the ICDAR 2003 and ICDAR 2011 Dataset.
 On the ICDAR 2011 Dataset, the

 4.1 ICDAR Text Detection